 The indignities against past and present Pacific Islanders are vast.
 Just a few:

-In 1893, Hawai‘i’s monarchy was illegally overthrown by American forces, and its land seized, to build a plantation economy.
+In 1893, Hawai‘i’s monarchy was illegally overthrown by American forces, and its land seized, to build a slave-based farming economy.
 Territories, including Samoa and Guam, house giant American military bases, but their residents have no voting rights in Federal elections and no representation in Congress; residents of Samoa aren’t even American citizens.
 After using the Marshall Islands to test nuclear bombs, the American military installed a large nuclear waste facility on Runit Island.
 Now outdated and damaged, it threatens to leak radioactive material into the Pacific.
 Nuclear waste is hard to reconcile with the easy, carefree notion of Tiki.